CalREDIE Electronic Lab Reporting (ELR)

 ELR Pre-testing: This phase of ELR will include the following activities.

 - The submitting facility will enroll for ELR through the CDPH HIE Gateway.
-A response to the enrollment includes SOAP messaging credentials.
+A response to the enrollment includes SOAP messaging credentials and a certificate.

 User Acceptance Testing (UAT): This phase of ELR consists of correlation of dual method reporting through ELR as well as traditional means, such as fax, US Mail, or other established means.